evaddnomaid/ggslag/README.md

 ggslag
 ======

-ggslag is for working with Grails
+ggslag is for working with Grails (and Grails)